Learn how to make scrambled eggs on toast! This simple method uses just a few ingredients and takes only minutes from start to finish.

 - 4 slices of sourdough bread whole wheat or part whole wheat

-- 4 large eggs
+- 4 large eggs Note 1

-- 4 tablespoons full-fat milk
+- 4 tablespoons full-fat milk or heavy cream

 - fine sea salt and freshly ground black pepper

-- 1 heaped teaspoon butter
+- 1 teaspooon butter heaped

 Instructions